halmai/api_specificator/README.md

 This version of the program is just a very basic one.
 It was made just one evening so don't be too harsh and don't expect too much. :)
 There are a lot of things to work on:

-- read input and output filenames from the command line interface (CLI)
+- produce output file instead of stdout
 - work with multi-line descriptions
 - adding ability to describe API responses as well, not just requests
 - working with arrays